 The Filing Method:

 The filing system is probably the easiest to set and requires the least amount of time and effort to maintain.
 However, it will take you longer to plan your shopping trips each week, and you will always have to plan your trip before going to the store.

 The filing system is two-fold.
 For my weekly newspaper inserts, I use a portable file box with hanging folders.
 Each folder is labeled with the date, and then each Sunday I just plop the whole stack of inserts in the folder.
 It’s easy-peasy and requires no clipping.
 (I also have a folder labeled “to sort,” which is handy for keeping track of coupons I’ve printed or clipped but then not used but haven’t yet had time to put away.)

 The second part of my system is for loose coupons, which come from a variety of sources.
-For my loose coupons, I have used my trusty Couponizer binder, which I just love.
+For my loose coupons, I have used my trusty Couponizer binder (currently out of print).
+You can try the Krafty Coupon Organizer.
 I can sort by category, and it is small enough to fit in my purse so that I can bring it with me to the store.
 However, a small accordion file would probably work just as well.